How to Improve & Maintain a Good Credit Score

 - build a credit score

-You obviously don’t want to carry a balance on the card, miss payments, or overspend, which is why I recommend this very controlled method for establishing credit.
-It will take time, but eventually, you’ll have a payment history and credit score.
+I strongly recommend building good credit habits.
+You don’t want to carry a balance, miss payments, or overspend, which is why this controlled approach to establishing credit is best.
+It takes time, but eventually, you’ll build a solid payment history and credit score.

 Look for a credit card with no annual fee and rewards that you will actually use.
 I don’t have a Delta Airlines credit card, because we almost never fly & accumulating miles would be a waste.
 Instead, I use a card that offers cashback, which we use for special purchases.

-Plan ahead when selecting a card as well- the length of your accounts affects your credit score, so it’s a good idea to keep this account open even after you’ve established your credit history.
-Don’t get a credit card through a small local bank when you know you’ll move out of state in the future and not have easy access to that bank.
+Plan ahead when selecting a card as well.
+The length of your accounts affects your credit score, so it’s a good idea to keep this account open even after you’ve established your credit history.
+And don’t get a credit card through a small local bank when you know you’ll move out of state in the future and not have easy access to that bank.

 3. Make payments on time